This post is sponsored by Miraj Stories Use the link above for the discount.

 10) The ants and the Prophet

-It’s a gripping story – told from the perspective of an ant – Jamal and Jameela (2 baby ants) who get stuck in fire after not listening to their father, but they get rescued by their father (ant) in the end.
-It’s based around the following hadith:
+It’s a gripping story – told from the perspective of an ant – Jamal and Jameela (2 baby ants) who get stuck in a fire after not listening to their father, but they get rescued by their father (ant) in the end.
+It’s based on the following hadith:

 Narrated Abdullah ibn Mas’ud: … MESSENGER OF ALLAH (ﷺ) saw an ant village that we had burnt.
 He asked: Who has burnt this?
 We replied: We.
 He said: It is not proper to punish with fire except the Lord of fire.
 [Sunan Abi Dawud]

 Islamic Picture & Video Stories for Visual Learning

-My daughter usually uses the video stories when I have to put the baby to nap or I am too tired and just want to crash.
+My daughter usually uses video stories when I have to put the baby to nap or I am too tired and just want to crash.
 There are so many things that she learned – even though I never told her those things – for eg: Abu Bakr (RA) was Muhammad (ﷺ)’s best friend 🙂 Following are some of our favorite picture and video stories:

 Picture Books (stories of the Prophets for kids):

 11) Adam and Nuh (السلام عليهم)

 The creation of Adam is the first story to start with when you’re exploring Tawheed with your children.
 You may complement the story of Adam while discussing Allah’s name “al Khaaliq” (the Creator) – discussed in the 3rd section.
 I love the simplicity of these picture books – introducing the very basics and leaving out the hard truths and details from the Prophet stories.
 Which may sometimes be hard to explain to young kids.
-Story of Adam (السلام عليه) starts from the creation of everything in the world and then shifts to Adam (السلام عليه).
+The story of Adam (السلام عليه) starts with the creation of everything in the world and then shifts to Adam (السلام عليه).

 The story of Nuh (السلام عليه) revolves around the building of the ship.
-Instead of a flood, the words of constant rain are used.
+Instead of a flood, the word ‘constant rain’ is used.
 Instead of telling that the bad people drowned, it only tells that the good people were saved.

 12) Ibrahim and Yunus (السلام عليهم)